-FREN 101, 102, 105, 203, 204 and 401 are offered in Fall 2018 and FREN 102, 105, 203, 204 and 402 in Spring 2019.
+FREN 101, 102, 105, 203, 204 and 401 are offered in Fall 2019 and FREN 101, 102, 105, 203, 204 and 402 in Spring 2020.
 If French was your high school language, you must take the online placement exam to determine the appropriate placement.
 AP, SATII, IB, and college transfer credits can be used to satisfy Gen Ed requirements.
 If you do not have placement based on AP, SATII or IB, and wish to continue your study of French, you must take the placement exam to ensure proper placement even if you have college transfer credit.
 You may only take the online exam once.
-Please contact Dr. Nina Furry at firstname.lastname@example.org if you have questions regarding the French placement exam.
-Should you experience a technical issue, please contact Dr. Hosun Kim at email@example.com.
+Should you experience a technical issue, please contact Dr. Hosun Kim at firstname.lastname@example.org.

 For students who have experienced success learning other languages and wish to study French, FREN 401 and FREN 402 are also options.
 FREN 401 (levels one and two, Fall only) is designed for experienced language learners who have no previous study of French who wish to move quickly through beginning French.
 FREN 402 (levels three and four, Spring only) is designed for students who have completed FREN 401 or who have excelled in FREN 102 or 105 and wish to move more quickly through intermediate French.

-For students who place beyond FREN 204, there are two courses available: FREN 255 (Conversation I) and FREN 260 (Intro to Literature).
+For students who place beyond FREN 204, there are two courses available: FREN 255 (Conversation I) and FREN 260 (Literature and the French-Speaking World).
 Note that FREN 260 is a prerequisite for upper-level courses in French literature for the major.
-For students with extensive background, FREN 300 (Grammar Review and Composition), required for the major and minor (https://romancestudies.unc.edu/undergraduate/programs/), may be an option.
+For students with extensive background, FREN 300 (French Composition and Grammar Review), required for the major and minor, may be an option. (https://romancestudies.unc.edu/undergraduate/programs/).

 For a complete listing of French courses and course descriptions, consult http://catalog.unc.edu/courses/fren/.

-Via the Academic Interest Survey sent to all first-years in April, you may be pre-enrolled in the appropriate course.
+Via the first-year Academic Interest Survey, you can be pre-enrolled in the appropriate course.
 If you are not pre-enrolled, you may enroll yourself if seats are available.
 If you have questions or concerns about your placement, please attend the first day of class and discuss those concerns with your instructor who will be happy to assist you.
 If you are unable to enroll, get on a waitlist as seats will become available during the drop/add period.
 Once waitlisted students are accommodated, remaining seats will be available on Connect Carolina.
 The French Language Program does not allow sitting in on classes (not officially enrolled).

-If you have questions or concerns about enrollment in French courses, contact Sheena Melton at firstname.lastname@example.org.
+If you have questions or concerns about enrollment in French courses, contact Valérie Pruvost email@example.com.